bigbluebutton/bigbluebutton.github.io/_posts/2018-06-22-greenlight.md

 The old version of Greenlight has been renamed to Greenlight Legacy.
 It is still available on Github under the [legacy branch](https://github.com/bigbluebutton/greenlight/tree/legacy), although we highly suggest using the latest version of Greenlight.

 You can find the old documentation for Greenlight Legacy [here](/greenlight-legacy.html).

+# Can I copy over my old Greenlight data?

+Greenlight Legacy uses a much different database schema than that of the current version, so for this reason, it is **not** possible to copy over the data directly.

+However, Greenlight does allow administrators to seed accounts.
+In theory, you could seed new accounts based off the data in your existing Greenlight database, but some data may be lost.